What is lens fungus and will it damage my camera lens?

 - Remove the lens from the camera.

-- Make sure the front and rear lens caps are removed.
+- Be sure to remove the front and rear lens caps.

 - Make sure you have plenty of light nearby.